 Animal Flow emphasizes 3 contralateral movements–Ape, Beast, and Crab–with a total of 26 exercises stemming from those.
 It’s taught as a series of movements that can be chained together.
 The videos provide good cueing of the exercise technique, and give a good basis for creating your own program.
 We highly recommend Animal Flow as a complement to your movement practice.

-Elements also emphasizes 3 primary locomotive movements, but it’s designed as a 7-week program with day-by-day instruction.
+Elements also emphasizes 3 primary locomotive movements, but it’s designed as an 8-week program with day-by-day instruction.
 The Animal Flow team often recommends Elements as a starting point for locomotive training.

 While the programs share certain similarities, the goal of each is quite different.